 Virginia Jaramillo is a Mexican-American artist who is known for her bold abstract paintings, sculptured mixed-media works, and her innovative pulp paintings.

 Jaramillo was born in Texas but grew up in East Los Angeles.
-She attended Otis Art Institute in 1958.
+She graduated from L.A.’s Manual Arts High School and attended Otis Art Institute in 1958.
 While still a student there, her work was exhibited at the Los Angeles County Museum of Art’s Annual Exhibition.
 From 1959 to 1961 she showed her work with established California artists in annual exhibitions.
 She used the name ‘V Jaramillo’ to keep her gender unknown.

-After a year in Paris with her husband in the mid-1960s, Jaramillo and her interracial family relocated from Los Angeles and moved permanently to New York.
-Her work evolved in response to her new environment and her new artistic community.
-In a studio on SoHo’s Spring street, she was reacting to the gestural nature of Abstract Expressionism by making paintings that were bold in scale, composition, and formal experimentation.
-She used thin washes of oil paint as well as acrylics for her abstract art.
+In the series that came next, her “Stained” paintings, Jaramillo used thin washes of oil paint as well as acrylics for her abstract art.
 The flatness of her paintings’ surfaces and the precision of curves demonstrated Jaramillo’s affinities with Hard Edge Abstraction and Minimalism as seen in her “Tau Ceti” 1970.
 In 1972, her work was shown in the Whitney Museum of African Art’s annual show, the precursor to the Biennial.